Nitetronic Anti-Snore Pillow Review

 The Company

 Nitetronic is a German company that started in 2011.
-The company has been successful in Europe, selling over 10,000 units and has now entered the U.S. market.
+They have been successful in Europe, selling over 10,000 units and have now entered the U.S. market.

 How the Nitetronic Pillow Works

-The Nitetronic goodnite™ Anti-Snore Pillow monitors your breathing sounds and head position on the pillow throughout the night.
-It has air chambers and sensors built into the pillow which detect snoring and will gently turn your head to the side to stimulate the relaxed muscles that are causing you to snore.
-These pillow movements are gentle enough that they do not wake the user or your bed-partner.
-If snoring begins again, the pillow simply inflates again.
+The Nitetronic goodnite™ Anti-Snore Pillow monitors your breathing sounds and head position throughout the night.
+It utilizes air chambers and sensors that detect snoring and gently adjusts your head to stimulate relaxed muscles responsible for snoring.

 Setting Up the Nitetronic Pillow

 Setting up smart devices isn’t always easy, but this pillow is straightforward.
-Just switch out your current pillow with the Nitetronic pillow and plug the pillow into your nearest outlet.
-Place the base on a nearby nightstand or near you on the floor and download the two Nitetronic apps that work with the pillow.
+Just replace your current pillow with the Nitetronic pillow, plug it into an outlet, and download the two Nitetronic apps.

 The Nitetronic Apps